tofuengine/tofu/CODING_STYLE.md

     process_words(L, 4);
 ```

 when the `process_words()` function returns the stack will be cleared of the four items that where pushed.
-This corresponds to the `__stdcall` calling convention and has the practical benefit that less boilerplate code (to clear the stack) is spread throught the codebase, especially when a function is called in more that one point.
+This corresponds to the `__stdcall` calling convention and has the practical benefit that less boilerplate code (to clear the stack) is spread throughout the codebase, especially when a function is called in more that one point.

 ### Functions Naming